-People in Beijing and in as much as a 15% of China are under a blanket of smog.
+People in Beijing and in as much as 15% of China are under a blanket of smog.
 The situation has gotten so bad that people are told to stay indoors with their air cleaners on.
-They don’t dare venture out without a mask.
+They don’t dare venture outside without a mask.

+What’s going on?
 One of the components of smog is particulate matter (PM).
 PM is a combination of solids and liquids suspended in the air.
-Complex organic and inorganic compounds containing sulfate, nitrates, ammonia, sodium chloride, carbon, mineral dust and water make up this dangerous suspension.
-PM is defined by its size in μm , the fine particulates are called PM2.5 and PM10.
+Complex organic and inorganic compounds containing sulfate, nitrates, ammonia, sodium chloride, carbon, mineral dust and water make up this dangerous mixture.
+PM is defined by its size in μm (a unit of measure equal to one millionth of a meter), the fine particulates are called PM2.5 and PM10.

+To get a grasp of these sizes, there are about 25,000 μm to 1 inch and a strand of hair is around 70 microns.
 Coarse particles are from 2.5 μm (microns) to 40 μm.
 Fine particles are from 10μm to 2.5 (PM10) and less than 2.5 μm (PM2.5) in size.
-PM10 are inhalable, they can penetrate the upper respiratory systems defenses.
+PM10 can be inhaled and can penetrate the upper respiratory system defenses.
 PM2.5 can travel deep into lungs.
-To get a grasp of these sizes, there are about 25,000μm to 1 inch and a strand of hair is around 70 micrometers.

-Recently a prospective study published in the Lancet describes the effects of exposure to particulate matter in cities in Europe.
-The researchers calculated a hazards ratio for exposures to different size particulates.
-Using meta-analysis they determined that both PM2.5 and PM10 contributed to lung cancer incidence in Europe.
+Recently a prospective study published in the Lancet described the effects of exposure to particulate matter in cities in Europe.
+Using statistics, the researchers calculated and determined that both PM2.5 and PM10 particulate matter had contributed to increased lung cancer incidence in Europe.

 If that weren’t enough, Lancet published another meta-analysis of studies on air pollution.
-This study looked at the association of daily exposure to particulate matter and carbon dioxide, nitrogen dioxide and ozone with hospitalizations for heart failure or mortality due to heart failure.
-This meta-analysis found an association.
+This study looked at daily exposure to particulate matter along with carbon dioxide, nitrogen dioxide and ozone.
+They found an association with increased hospitalizations for heart failure or mortality due to heart failure.
 Finally, exposure to air pollution has been associated with an increase in the number of low birth weight babies in Europe.

 Use of Masks

-Dust masks, cotton masks that fit behind the ears are not effective in protecting from the smallest particle size PM2.5.
-Certification by the National Institutes of Safety and Health (NIOSH) should be printed on the front of the mask.
+The type of masks that assure protection have had certification by the National Institutes of Safety and Health (NIOSH).
 N95 and P100 disposable particulate respirators are recommended and should fit tightly over the face.
-These are not recommended for children because of poor fit.
+Because they do not fit, these masks are not recommended for children.

 What do you think?

-What are your thoughts?
-Do you know the air pollution in your area?
+Do you know about the quality of the air where you live?
 To see a real time air quality index visual map click here.